Maximum takeoff weight of 13,300 kg. It can attend the maximum speed of Mach 1.8. It has a general range of 850 km and a combat range of 500 km.

 - Bachelor of Engineering from Rajiv Gandhi College of Engineering.
 (Computer Science & Engineering)

-- Master of Engineering from B.M.S.
-Institute of Technology and Management.
-(Computer Science & Engineering)
+- Master of Technology from Indian Institute of Science (AI & ML)

 - Doctor of Philosophy (PhD) from Indian Institute of Science.
-(Computer Science & Engineering , Artificial Intelligence (AI))
+(AI & ML)

 It is one of the best programmes I’ve ever attended.
 I would call it an action-packed thriller technology course… It is like parallel processing computers, where we get so much knowledge and so many ideas from fellow students.